Experimental simulation of postselected closed timelike curves for decoding scrambled quantum information: Abstract

 \section{Abstract}

 Quantum information scrambling (QIS) describes the rapid spread of initially localized information across an entire quantum many-body system through entanglement generation.
 Once scrambled, the original local information becomes encoded globally, inaccessible from any single subsystem.
-In this work, we introduce a protocol that enables information scrambling into the past, allowing decoding even before the original information is generated.
-This protocol is achieved by simulating a closed timelike curve—a theoretical construct in which particles can traverse backward in time—using postselection methods.
-Remarkably, the postselected outcome corresponds to a paradox-free trajectory that enables consistent time travel and reliable information recovery.
-Furthermore, the success probability is governed by out-of-time-ordered correlations, which is a standard measure of QIS.
-We present a quantum circuit design and experimentally implement our protocol on cloud-based Quantinuum and IBM quantum processors.
-Our approach illuminates a unique quantum task: retrieving information encoded in the future without altering the past.
+In this work, we introduce a circuit-based decoding protocol.
+By utilizing the concept of postselected closed timelike curves (PCTCs), we demonstrate how postselection allows us to interpret an ordinary quantum experiment as an example of a paradox-free trajectory, simulating a consistent time loop and reliable information recovery.
+Specifically, when conditioned on a final postselected outcome, this experiment can be interpreted as decoding the scrambled information even before the original information is generated.
+Furthermore, the success probability of the PCTC is governed by out-of-time-ordered correlations, which is a standard measure of QIS.
+We experimentally implement our protocol on cloud-based Quantinuum and IBM quantum processors.
+Our approach illuminates a unique quantum task under postselection: the causally consistent simulation of future-to-past scrambled information retrieval.